-- 11. Calculate the net difference between the worst depressurization found from either #6 or #8 and the baseline pressure from #3.
-This is the worst-case depressurization. - 12.
+11. Calculate the net difference between the worst depressurization found from either #6 or #8 and the baseline pressure from #3.
+This is the worst-case depressurization.

+- 12. Refer to the "Maximum CAZ Depressurization" on page 548. - 13.
 Specify improvement if the CAZ exceeds the measured worst-case depressurization limit.
-See "Evaluating Combustion Air at Worst-Case" on page 267.
+See "Evaluating Combustion Air at Worst-Case" on page 263.